DavidBK/shampoo/Node/Asynchronous-Javascript.md

 **_After each mini chapter in this path, create a "Pull Request" and/or talk to your mentor to validate your knowledge._**

-> **NOTE**: This is a WIP section as it kind a long and not sure if it is needed for the basic path, I recommend to advice with your mentor if you should learn this section and how much ?time you should spend on it.

 ### Introduction

 We will learn a several techniques to make our programs asynchronous.